Table of Contents

 Introduction

 This guide provides information about Certificates of Medical Examination (CME) in Texas and the need to evaluate supports and services that allow for less restrictive alternatives to guardianship.
-If you are a medical examiner—a physician, psychiatrist, or psychologist—who provides Certificates of Medical Examination for guardianship cases,[1] this resource explains options that the law requires to be considered so people with disabilities can retain their civil rights and maximize their independence.
+If you are a medical examiner—a physician, psychiatrist, psychologist, or advanced practice registered nurse supervised by a physician—who provides Certificates of Medical Examination for guardianship cases,[1] this resource explains options that the law requires to be considered so people with disabilities can retain their civil rights and maximize their independence.

 Texas Law Requires Guardianships to Maximize Independence